chrisjcoates/PetApplication/README.md

 - List all pets
 - Create new pet records
-- ✏Edit an existing pet's personality, age, condition, and nickname
+- Edit an existing pet's personality, age, condition, and nickname